 This life history model suggests that most individuals that comprise the overall State population have a common origin, which appears to be in northern Spencer Gulf.
 This region offers the low energy waters and soft fine sediments that constitute the preferred settlement site for this species (Francis 1995).
 After several years some fish show age-related emigration from this region and join the populations in other regions that are located up to hundreds of kilometres away.
 These regional populations tend to be low in abundance relative to Spencer Gulf (Fowler et al. 2003).
 Thus, in this situation one major population is the source of numerous fringe populations.
-As such, the population represents a single, large mixed stock composed of numerous ecologically-related sub-populations.
+As such, the populations.
 The management of the fishery should clearly acknowledge the significance of the source populations.